phorton1/Arduino-theClock3/docs/software.md

 ### 5. Test the AS5600

-If we plug the AS5600 in with it's cable, it should initialize properly but we will likely get a slew of errors as there is no magnet near it, the **zero cannot be set**, and even if it was, the proper zero is likely not in the prescribed range of *45 to 235 degrees**.
+If we plug the AS5600 in with it's cable, and reboot the ESP32, the AS5600 should initialize properly but we will likely get a slew of errors as there is no magnet near it, the **zero cannot be set**, and even if it was, the proper zero is likely not in the prescribed range of *45 to 235 degrees**.

 However, it *may* be a good idea to make sure the cable is working properly and that